Mothora/mothora-polygon-buildit2022/README.md

 - modules/Arena.sol: Manages the start of a battle between players and its termination, rewarding users with a random number of Artifact NFTs that can be used to increase the eficiency of the Faction $ESSENCE Absorber
 - modules/Artifacts.sol: Manages the mint of new artifacts as they are given out in rewards or potentially through crafting (not implemented)
 - modules/Cosmetics.sol: Manages the mint of new cosmetic skins, such as character skins.
 Currently only one demonstration skin exists per faction.
 - modules/Essence.sol: The main currency in the game.
-For demonstration purposes it is minted in its entirety to the deployer address.
+For demonstration purposes it is minted in its entirety to the deployer address and airdropped to players.
 - modules/EssenceAbsorber: Users can stake both $ESSENCE and Artifacts in their absorbing system.
-Ultimately this is what the competition is about, to increase the rewards for their own faction.
+Ultimately this is what the competition is about, to increase the Absorber efficiency for their own faction.
 Users can also unstake, calculate and claim rewards.
-The reward distribution system is push based by an admin function and we admit this to be a flaw of the system that would be improved into a pull-based mechanism where each user "distributes" to himself/herself the rewards.
+The reward distribution system is push-based, performed by an admin function.
+We admit this to be a flaw of the system that would be upgraded into a pull-based mechanism where each user "distributes" to himself/herself the rewards.

-3. **Chainlink Implementation** The game requires access to true randomness to be fair when distributing the Artifasct NFTs.
+3. **Chainlink Implementation** The game requires access to true randomness to be fair when distributing the Artifacts NFTs.
 The contracts in Polygon Mumbai are requesting random numbers from Chainlink.

 4. **Unreal Engine environment** - Built the 3D world where the player makes its in-game actions